Getting started with mindfulness

 The Body Scan Meditation during movement (e.g. walking) or stillness (e.g. lying down) is a very effective mindfulness practice for someone struggling with inattentiveness and hyperactivity.
 It is a component of the successful mindfulness programs used in research.
 It involves paying full attention to each part of the body including bodily sensations such as the heart rate with openness, warmth, and acceptance (bare attention without judgment).
 The practice results in a feeling of calm and relaxation in the body, a clearer mind and increases the ability to focus.

-The website www.mindful.org is a great resource, and you can find an example of a body scan meditation here.
+You can find an example of a body scan meditation.